rdinter/test-counties/README.md

             * Some data cannot be downloaded and must be hosted elsewhere.
 They will also be in this folder for local use.
         * `Various_Names.csv`
         * `Various_Names.Rda`
-    * `0-functions.R` - relevant functions for this subdirectory.
+    * `0-functions.R` - relevant functions for this sub-directory.
-    * `.gitignore` - any large files will not be loaded to github.
+    * `.gitignore` - any large files will not be loaded to GitHub.
 * 1-Organization/
     * `1-Project_Tidy.R` - script to gather particular data
     * Project/